dongmeic/MPO_Data_Portal/PopulationData/README.md

 Download Oregon block group boundary from [TIGER/Line](https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2019&layergroup=Block+Groups).
 Save separately block groups of Lane (COUNTYFP = '039') and Douglas (COUNTYFP = '019') counties (only to check whether the census tracts are connected)

-3. Process data;
+3. Process data

 The detailed data processing steps follow the script *TitleVI_for_Kyle.r*, adjusted from the script *Census_TitleVI.r*.
 Summary data based on both counties combined is joined with the state block group boundary (keep matched ID only).

-4. Visualize data.
+4. Visualize data

 Read the shapefile in Tableau.
 Create the map and plots following the 'Communities of Concern' dashboard settings.